BlueInfinity1/Unity-DOTS-Samples/README.md

 # ECS Building Generation and Simulation System

 This system is a Unity **Entity Component System (ECS)** implementation designed to generate, simulate, and render buildings composed of multiple layers and blocks.
-It efficiently handles the creation, motion simulation, and future GPU-optimized rendering of up to hundreds of thousands of entities.
+It efficiently handles the creation, motion simulation and rendering of up to hundreds of thousands of entities.
+The performance gains are achieved by using the **Burst Compiler**, which optimizes mathematical operations and enables high-performance parallel computation.
+When used with Unity’s Job System, it allows normally single-threaded Unity games to efficiently utilize multiple CPU cores.

 [Video of the system behavior](https://drive.google.com/file/d/12Es2kmqOraFzIuTk4j-Zm1ThUteGYjGu/view?usp=drive_link)